 As a standby set, it can supply power during peak periods.
-For instance, places like hospitals, radio stations, telephone exchanges, industries, cinema theatres, and very suitable for mobile power generation, railways, and ships.
+For instance, places like hospitals, radio stations, telephone exchanges, industries, cinema theatres, and very suitable mobile power generation, railways, and ships.

 This working principle is a cycle done by the processes: intake, compression, expansion, and exhaust.

-The oil power station consists of many components used to achieve the best of the plant.
+The oil power station consists of many components to achieve the best of the plant.
 Let us illustrate:

-It is used to remove solid impurities from the oil transferred from the main tank to a small dry tank through this strainer.
+We use it to remove solid impurities from the oil transferred from the main tank to a small dry tank through this strainer.

-It is used to remove the dust particles from the atmospheric air to supply fresh air to the engine for combustion.
+We use it to remove the dust particles from the atmospheric air to supply fresh air to the engine for combustion.
 It may be a dry (or oil) bath filter or oil-immersed filter, and it consists of pipes to supply the fresh air and filters to remove dust particles from the air.

-Tt’s used in old conditions as a starter as it uses the air to push the engine and start an initial rotation until the engine run with its own power, and the starting methods may be:
+We use it in old conditions as a starter as it uses the air to push the engine and start an initial rotation until the engine run with its own power, and the starting methods may be:

 They are located close to the main engine and driven through a clutch and gears as the clutch disengaged to start the engine.